lorikrell/gamerchic/docs/horror.md

 ### Simplified Insanity

 For an interesting twist on insanity and inner darkness, consider the simplicity of sigils, their meaning, and how it affects players.
-These additions can be fantastic for MMO-RPGs with symbols you can place on a character and cards for tabletop adventures.
+These additions can be fantastic for visual cues by marking players and locations in MMO-RPGs, placing a symbol over or under a token in VTTs, or handing a card to each player at the tabletop.

 Here's how to use this system:

 1. Based on your story, select up to five different symbols of horror.
 These could be from myths, legends, folklore, tarot cards, or your imagination.
 Give them a meaning and name in case players investigate.
 2. Set a perk and curse for each of these symbols.